matteoserva/dirtycow-arm32/README.md

 (to be completed )

+The SuperDaemon must be launched as root.
+I replaced dnsmasq with it so I can start the daemon by activating wifi tethering.

+Once the daemon is activated, you can run ./su (the same file) to connect to the daemon and get root permission.

-create a folder as system_data_file, readable by everyone, and put it /data/local/tmp2 so everyone can use it. replace dnsmasq with the su daemon and start it use your su client
+Create a folder as system_data_file, readable by everyone, and put it /data/local/tmp2 so everyone can use it.